Addressing human-wildlife conflict in East Africa

 “It’s an opportunity to engage with people outside the country both culturally and intellectually,” says Ian.
 “But Kenyan kids also get a chance to show the outside world that we are much more than the stereotypes people might have of our country.”

-Even though these types of projects are very important for kids to grow and develop their perceptions of the world, a more direct way of raising the new generations of conservationists is to bring them to the field, or to bring conservation into the classroom.
-This can then have a wider impact on how entire local communities value conservation.
+Even though these types of projects are essential for kids to grow and develop their perceptions of the world, a more direct way of raising the new generations of conservationists is to bring them to the field, or to bring conservation into the classroom.
+This can then have a broader impact on how entire local communities value conservation.

 Partnerships between NGOs and schools can also take the form of environmental classes and clubs where kids are given the opportunity to reflect on particular issues and topics.
 WWF, for example, has launched this type of project on the Kenyan coast.